CFBAI_ProgramBackgrounds_4-28-2020

 1. Access.
 An organization must provide a mechanism by which data subjects may request access to personal information the organization holds about them and enable them to correct, amend, or delete information that is either (a) inaccurate or (b) processed in violation of the Principles.

 a.
-Individual Recourse: Organizations may subscribe to “readily available and affordable independent recourse mechanisms” such as BBB EU Privacy Shield to resolve complaints from EU individuals that the parties were unable to resolve on their own.
-These dispute resolutions services must be provided at no cost to the individual data subject.
-Privacy Shield organizations and their independent dispute resolution body must respond promptly to inquiries and requests by the Department of Commerce, which is obligated to pass along complaints referred by EU DPAs.
-EU residents have the option of filing complaints directly with their local DPA, which will work with the Department of Commerce and the Federal Trade Commission (FTC) to investigate and resolve complaints.
-As a last resort, for complaints left unresolved by all other available mechanisms, individuals may invoke binding arbitration before the Privacy Shield Panel, consisting of a pool of 20 arbitrators designated by the Department of Commerce and the European Commission.
+Individual Recourse: Organizations may subscribe to “readily available and affordable independent recourse mechanisms” such as BBB National Programs to resolve complaints from eligible individuals that the parties were unable to resolve on their own.
+These dispute resolution services must be provided at no cost to the individual data subject.
+Organizations and their independent dispute resolution body must respond promptly to inquiries and requests by the Department of Commerce, which is obligated to pass along complaints referred by the proper data authorities.
+Eligible residents have the option of filing complaints directly with their local data authority, which will work with the Department of Commerce and the Federal Trade Commission (FTC) to investigate and resolve complaints.
+As a last resort, for complaints left unresolved by all other available mechanisms, individuals may invoke binding arbitration.

 b.
 Consequences for Non-Compliance: In addition to enforcement by the FTC (or Department of Transportation) for its own privacy violations, an organization also remains liable for its agents’ (service providers) failure to comply with the Principles unless the organization can show it was not responsible for the event giving rise to the violation.

 c.
-Compliance Verification: Organizations must verify their compliance with Privacy Shield, either through a documented internal self-assessment process or by engaging a third-party verifier.
-Organizations must keep records of the implementation of their Privacy Shield privacy practices and make them available to enforcement agencies in the course of an investigation.
+Compliance Verification: Organizations must verify their compliance, either through a documented internal self-assessment process or by engaging a third-party verifier.
+Organizations must keep records of the implementation of their privacy practices and make them available to enforcement agencies in the course of an investigation.

-So long as an organization retains Privacy Shield data, it must affirm its compliance to the Department of Commerce on an annual basis.
-Even if the organization withdraws from the Privacy Shield Framework, it must continue to treat data collected during the time of its self-certification consistent with the Privacy Shield Principles.
+So long as an organization retains data, it must affirm its compliance to the Department of Commerce on an annual basis.
+Even if the organization withdraws from the Data Privacy Framework Program, it must continue to treat data collected during the time of its self-certification consistent with the Principles.
 Alternatively, the organization must either return or delete the information.